Perspectives on QCD, Topology and the Strong CP Problem: Topological charge in QCD

 In lattice calculations it is found that $Q$ in \Eq{Eq:top_Q} is not in general an integer.
 There are two reasons for this.
 Firstly, it is due to the finite lattice spacing $a$ and, secondly, it is due to the fact that even in the continuum limit, $a\to 0$, typical gauge field configurations in the ensemble of gauge field configurations remain rough as expected.
 So $Q$ defined in terms of the gauge fields remains noninteger for relevant gauge field configurations on the lattice even as we approach the continuum limit, $a\to 0$.

 Nevertheless it is possible to assign a topological charge to rough configurations on the lattice by either one of two means: \begin{enumerate}[{(i)}] \item Any given \emph{smoothing algorithm} on the lattice gauge field configurations will result in the gauge field topological charges $Q$ in \Eq{Eq:top_Q} approaching integer values.
-These can then be respectively \emph{defined} as the integer topological charges configuration by configuration. \item the \emph{Atiyah-Singer index theorem} for smooth fields in the continuum is the result that
+These can then be respectively \emph{defined} as the integer topological charges configuration by configuration.
+The gradient flow technique is an excellent method for achieving this \citep{Luscher2010iy, Bruno2014, L_scher_2010, L_scher_2011}. \item the \emph{Atiyah-Singer index theorem} for smooth fields in the continuum is the result that

 where $Q$ is the topological charge in \Eq{Eq:top_Q}, $D$ is the fermion operator in the background gauge field $A_\mu$, and $n_\pm$ are the numbers of zero modes of $D$ with positive/negative chirality respectively.
 For any rough configuration, on the lattice or in the continuum, we can always choose to \emph{define} the topological charge to be $Q = \text{index}(D)$, since this is always an integer.
 On the lattice it is necessary to ensure that the chosen lattice Dirac operator has appropriate chiral properties, where overlap or domain-wall fermions are suitable examples. \end{enumerate} Note that either of these definitions of $Q$ is always an integer.
-For sufficiently smooth field configurations it has been verified in lattice calculations that the gluon field definition of the topological charge is an integer to high precision \citep{Alexandrou2020,Leinweber2004} and agrees with the index of the overlap Dirac operator \citep{Zhang2002}.
-This shows that the Atiyah-Singer index theorem is satisfied for sufficiently smooth fields on the lattice as expected
+For sufficiently smooth field configurations it has been verified in lattice calculations that the gluon field definition of the topological charge is an integer to high precision \citep{Luscher2010iy, Bruno2014, L_scher_2010, L_scher_2011,Alexandrou2020,Leinweber2004} and agrees with the index of the overlap Dirac operator \citep{Zhang2002}.
+This shows that the Atiyah-Singer index theorem is satisfied for sufficiently smooth fields on the lattice as expected.
+In practical lattice calculations the assignment of integer topological charge after smoothing may still mildly depend on the specific smoothing prescription and flow time, and short-distance dislocations or rough configurations may require careful treatment.

+In the continuum, for smooth finite-action gauge fields there is a ``vanishing theorem" that states that all zero modes of the fermion operator have only one chirality.

+For smooth finite-action gauge fields, the zero modes of the Dirac operator are of definite chirality, with all zero modes occurring in a single chirality sector.
+That is the statement that either $Q=n_-$ and $n_+=0$ or $Q=-n_+$ with $n_-=0$.
+This can be seen explicitly in instanton backgrounds \cite{tHooft1976} and more generally from the analysis of the Dirac operator in gauge fields \cite{JackiwRebbi:1977}.
+On the lattice, zero modes of Dirac operators satisfying the Ginsparg–Wilson relation are exactly chiral; however, the statement that only one chirality is present holds only for sufficiently smooth gauge fields and is not guaranteed for generic rough configurations \cite{Neuberger:1998,Hasenfratz:1998,Luscher:1998}.